 This will see the firm’s online players become guarded by an AI-based solution that analyses player behaviour in real-time to prevent problem gambling habits evolving.
 The software recognises possible problematic behaviour and works to help both player and operator to identify and address the issue.

-For example, players are informed when their deposit frequency is increasing significantly, and helps customers make better-informed decisions about their play with individualised feedback.
+For example, players are informed when their deposit frequency is increasing significantly, which aims to help customers make better-informed decisions about their play with individualised feedback.

 Dr Michael Auer, director and head of development at Neccton, said of the partnership: “We are always very proud when well-established organisations use our tools to help their players.